Sign In

 Chania International Airport Departures

-Want to check your flight?
-Click here to see live departures from Chania Airport.
+Want to check your flight status?
+Click here to see live departures from Chania Airport today.

-Waiting for someone to land?
-Click here to see live Αrrivals at Chania Airport.
+Waiting for a friend or family member to land?
+Click here to check live arrivals at Chania Airport today.

 To ensure a smooth departure experience from Chania Airport, here are some tips to keep in mind:

-- Arrive early: Get to the airport at least 1.5 hours before your flight.
+• Arrive early: Please arrive at the airport at least 1.5 hours before your scheduled flight time.
 Arriving early gives you enough time to pass airport security and reach your boarding gate without stress.
-Remember that security screening alone can take over 30 minutes during the busy summer.
+Please note that security screening alone can take over 30 minutes during the busy summer season.

-- Watch the departure board: Check the departure board for updates on your flight status.
-No flight announcements are made at the airport.
+• Watch the departure board: Check the departure board for updates on your flight status.
+Please note that the airport displays all updates on screens, as it does not make audible flight announcements.

-Disabled passengers and passengers with reduced mobility who need assistance to get to the airport must request in good time by contacting the airline or travel agent at least 48 hours before the flight’s scheduled departure time.
+Passengers with disabilities or reduced mobility who require assistance to reach the airport must request it in good time by contacting the airline or travel agent at least 48 hours before the flight’s scheduled departure time.

 Suppose a person with a disability or reduced mobility arrives at the airport.
-In that case, they should go to the check-in of the airline they are travelling with or to the signage to inform ground assistance providers of their arrival.
+In that case, they should go to the airline’s check-in desk or to the signage to inform ground assistance providers of their arrival.

 Lost and found